EugeneWoo/ai-news-chat-demo/README.md

 # AI News Chat Demo

-An AI-powered chat app that collects user preferences, optimizes search queries, and summarizes news articles in your preferred format (bullets or paragraphs).
-Built with a React (Next.js) frontend and FastAPI backend.
+An AI-powered chat app that collects user preferences, optimizes search queries, and summarizes news articles in your preferred format.
-All external API requests (OpenAI, Exa) are made via direct HTTP requests and not with SDKs, wrappers, or higher-level abstractions.
+Built with a React (Next.js) frontend and FastAPI backend; all external API requests (OpenAI, Exa) are made via direct HTTP requests and not with SDKs, wrappers, or higher-level abstractions.

 ---